pololu/motoron-python/README.md

 - [machine.I2C]
 - [machine.UART]

-The library was mainly developed on Raspberry Pi machines running Linux and on RP2040 microcontrollers running MicroPython.
+We have mainly tested this library on Raspberry Pi single-board Linux computers and MicroPython-compatible RP2040 development boards such as the Raspberry Pi Pico.
-The library comes with examples that will work on those platforms with minimal modification.

 This library does **not** support Python 2.